-At the back of the Museum of Natural History, there is another, very different museum called the Pitt Rivers Museum.
-It has objects made and used by people from around the world.
-There is very little natural light and the cases are much more crowded in the Pitt Rivers Museum.
-It opens later (12 noon) than the Museum of Natural History on Mondays and closes earlier (4.30 pm) every day.
-At these times, the doors are kept shut.
+At the back of the Museum of Natural History you will see a large doorway which is the entrance to the Pitt Rivers Museum.
+This is a separate museum which has objects made and used by people from around the world.
+The collection is spread across three floors.
+There is very little natural light and is darker, but still light enough to see well.
+The cases are closer together and full of objects and this can sometimes feel overwhelming.
+On Mondays the Pitt Rivers Museum opens at 12pm in the afternoon.
+On Tuesday to Sunday, it opens at 10am in the morning.
+Every day it closes earlier the Museum of Natural History at 4.30 pm).
+Outside of these times, the doors are kept shut.